-Option Description Embedded SATA Enables the embedde default. ed SATA option to be set to Off , AHCI , or RAID modes.
-This option is set to AHCI Mode by Security Freeze Lock ze Lock command to the embedded SATA drives during POST.
-This option is applicable only option is set to Enabled by default.
-Write Cache Enables or disables th default. e command for the embedded SATA drives during POST.
-This option is set to Disabled by Port A Sets the drive type of f the selected device.
+The CATA Cottings of The Cottings coredit details and explained as follows.
+Option Description Embedded SATA Enables the embedded SATA option to be set to Off , AHCI , or RAID modes.
+This option is set to AHCI Mode by default.
+Security Freeze Lock Sends Security Freeze Lock command to the embedded SATA drives during POST.
+This option is applicable only for AHCI Mode.
+This option is set to Enabled by default.
+Write Cache Enables or disables the command for the embedded SATA drives during POST.
+This option is set to Disabled by default.
+Port A Sets the drive type of the selected device.
 When the Embedded SATA setting is AHCI Mode , BIOS support is always enabled.
+Option Description

-Option Description Model Specifies the drive model of the selected device.
+Specifies the drive model of the selected device.

-Option Description Option Description Drive Type Specifies the type of drive attached to the SATA port.
+Model

 Capacity Specifies the total capacity of the hard drive.
-This field is undefined for removable media devices such as optical drives.
-Port B Sets the drive type of f the selected device.
-When the Embedded SATA setting is AHCI Mode , BIOS support is always enabled.
-Option Description Model Specifies the drive model of the selected device.
-Drive Type Specifies the type of drive attached to the SATA port.
+This field is undefined for removable media

+Port B Sets the drive type of the selected device.

+When the Embedded SATA setting is AHCI Mode, BIOS support is always enabled.

 Capacity Specifies the total capacity of the hard drive.
-This field is undefined for removable media devices such as optical drives.
-Port C Sets the drive type of f the selected device.
-When the Embedded SATA setting is AHCI Mode , BIOS support is always enabled.
-Option Description Model Specifies the drive model of the selected device.
-Drive Type Specifies the type of drive attached to the SATA port.
+This field is undefined for removable media

+Port C Sets the drive type of the selected device.

+When the Embedded SATA setting is AHCI Mode, BIOS support is always enabled.

 Capacity Specifies the total capacity of the hard drive.
-This field is undefined for removable media devices such as optical drives.
-Port D Sets the drive type of When the Embedded f the selected device.
-SATA setting is AHCI Mode , BIOS support is always enabled.
-Option Description Model Specifies the drive model of the selected device.
-Drive Type Specifies the type of drive attached to the SATA port.
+This field is undefined for removable media

+Port D Sets the drive type of the selected device.

+When the Embedded SATA setting is AHCI Mode, BIOS support is always enabled.

 Capacity Specifies the total capacity of the hard drive.
-This field is undefined for removable media devices such as optical drives.
-Port E Sets the drive type of When the Embedded f the selected device.
-SATA setting is AHCI Mode , BIOS support is always enabled.
-Option Description Model Specifies the drive model of the selected device.
-Drive Type Specifies the type of drive attached to the SATA port.
+This field is undefined for removable media

+Port E Sets the drive type of the selected device.

+When the Embedded SATA setting is AHCI Mode, BIOS support is always enabled.

 Capacity Specifies the total capacity of the hard drive.
-This field is undefined for removable media devices such as optical drives.
-Port F Sets the drive type of When the Embedded f the selected device.
-SATA setting is AHCI Mode , BIOS support is always enabled.
+This field is undefined for removable media

-Option Description Model Specifies the drive model of the selected device.
-Drive Type Specifies the type of drive attached to the SATA port.
-Capacity Specifies the total capacity of the hard drive.
-This field is undefined for removable media devices such as optical drives.